All Episodes

 This is typical the way they do things.

-You know, I don't support.
+No, I don't support.

 I don't support the way we've rigged the rules, but I can't do anything about it other than say I'm not endorsing anybody.

-She clearly, Pelosi clearly wants Crazy Bernie to win this.
+She clearly, Pelosi clearly wants crazy Bernie to win this.

-Here's uh here's John in Houston.
+Here's John and Houston.

 We head back to the phones.